Kernix13/vision-grid-express/README.md

 <!-- HTML table syntax required or else editing the table in VS Code would be difficult -->

+### Feature implentation

+- Integrate an API into your project: Fetch images from the Unsplash API: `/api/photos`
+- At least one media query: 8 different media query breakpoints across 5 CSS files
+- Have at least two pages/routes: `index.html`, `board.html`, `about.html`

+### Features List (Table 1 & 2)

 <table>
   <thead>
     <tr>